-Life History and Reproduction: This fairy shrimp is one of many species specialized for a short life cycle in seasonal ponds called vernal pools.
+This fairy shrimp is one of many species specialized for a short life cycle in seasonal ponds called vernal pools.
 Each winter, during the rainy season, dry depressions fill up with water and the fairy shrimp hatch.
 They grow to maturity over several weeks, eating algae and plankton.
 Before the vernal pool dries up again, the females produce hardy resting eggs, called cysts, which survive the dry season and hatch when the rains come again.
-This strategy allows them to avoid predators which can’t survive in such a temporary habitat.
+This strategy allows them to avoid predators that can’t survive in such a temporary habitat.

-Typical Lifespan: It takes 41 days to reach maturity, after which point the fairy shrimp must reproduce before dying at the end of the rainy season.
-Typically, the young hatch in December and live until May unless temperatures become too warm.
+It takes 41 days for a shrimp to reach maturity, after which point it must reproduce before dying at the end of the rainy season.
+Typically the young hatch in December and live until May, unless temperatures become too warm.

-Predation: Fairy shrimp are an important food source for waterfowl.
-Wildlife that eats or tramples the eggs is actually beneficial to the fairy shrimp.
+Fairy shrimp are an important food source for waterfowl—but wildlife that eat or trample the eggs are actually beneficial to the fairy shrimp.
 The eggs are hardy enough that they can withstand the harsh treatment and remain viable until they are deposited in a new location.

 Endangered Species Project, California Department of Pesticide Regulation